 Going through the review process can also be an insightful exercise.
 Over time, and having conducted many of these reviews now, a pattern is emerging that portfolios are often not delivering the level of diversification they claim to provide.

-Diversification is a feature of your portfolio that is particularly important to get right in times like the present when the markets are volatile.
+Diversification is a feature of your portfolio that is particularly important to get right in times when the markets are volatile.
 Put simply, diversification is a strategy where a variety of investments are held within a portfolio.
 This can mean diversification across or within asset classes, and geographically, by investing in domestic and international markets.
 The aim is to limit exposure and smooth out risk.

 When we take a deeper dive into prospective client portfolios as part of our Portfolio Review Service, we are consistently seeing instances where funds are all correlated the same way.
 Starting with popular stocks, it’s common to find a high usage of what are termed FAANG stocks.
 FAANG is an abbreviation coined by Goldman Sachs for five top-performing tech stocks in the market, namely, Facebook, Amazon, Apple, Netflix, and Google.